bombchus/z64-music-wiki/docs/basic/overview.md

 -----

-[^1]: Infomation found in [Chapter 17.4.5: Allocating and Controlling Voices](https://ultra64.ca/files/documentation/online-manuals/man/pro-man/pro17/index17.4.html) of the Nintendo 64 Programming Manual.
+[^1]: Infomation found in [Chapter 17.4.5: Allocating and Controlling Voices](https://ultra64.ca/files/documentation/online-manuals/man/pro-man/pro17/index17.4.html){ target="__blank" }<small>:material-open-in-new:</small> of the Nintendo 64 Programming Manual.
 The reason for the discrepancy is unknown.